I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 Create a Summer Activities Bucket List

 The first thing I do with my kiddos when it’s summer break is make a Summer Activities Bucket List.
-This, in + of itself, is such a FUN activity.
-We break out an old fashioned pen + paper + we set to work using our imaginations to conjure up all of the summer activities we can try to accomplish over the summer.
+This is such a FUN activity.
+We break out an old-fashioned pen + paper + we set to work using our imaginations to conjure up all of the summer activities we can try to accomplish over the summer.

 You can get fancy + creative with the design of your bucket list of summer activities but you certainly don’t have to.
 It can be a standard check to-do list.